 - A habitat, building, or vehicle, and they showed disregard as to whether or not the place was occupied

 Under the law, when a person does something knowingly, that means they are aware of their actions and the consequences that could ensue.

 The interesting thing about the deadly conduct statute is that if a person points a gun at someone else, they could be charged with this crime whether or not they thought the gun was loaded.

 This offense is considered more severe than that of the previous section.
 As such, it is charged as a third-degree felony and carries harsher punishments.

-A conviction for felony-level deadly conduct could include a:
+A conviction for felony-level deadly conduct in Texas could include a:

 - Prison sentence between 2 and 10 years, and/or